Gunboats/CS151-LibraryManagement-3Anchors/README.md

 * Run the JAR from inside the CS151-LibraryManagement-3Anchors file (not the compressed folder) that you took out
 * It should say "TestLib" on the main menu when you run it, not "a"

+Link to running the jar, this is just one approach that should work: https://www.youtube.com/watch?v=K0sskws1XS8

 ### Snapshot of running program
 * When the user runs the program, the loginSignup interface will appear first.